 Last Thursday evening at Frederic Wood Theatre at UBC, Hal Wake and The Vancouver Writers' Fest hosted another wonderful evening with a writer: the hilarious actor and comedian Mary Walsh is now the author of a novel.
 When CBC's Lisa Christiansen interviewed Mary about her latest artistic accomplishment, the answers to the journalist's questions were true, evocative and hilarious.

 Crying for the Moon portrays a Newfoundland Catholic girl, inspired in part by Mary's growing-up years in St. John's.
-Maureen makes it to Expo 67, but when she actually meets Leonard Cohen in a bar, she can't think of a thing to say.
+Maureen makes it to Expo 67, but when she meets Leonard Cohen in a bar, she can't think of a thing to say.
 What a lost opportunity.
-The novel has been called gritty, and it involves poisoning a wife beater.
-If what Mary read to us was any indication, it also has humour and heart.
+The novel has been called gritty; the plot involves a woman who poisons her violent husband.
+If what Mary read was any indication, it also has humour and heart.
 I can't wait to read it.